Wife of WNBA's Griner tells AP scheduled call never happened - WHIZ News

 On the evening before the call, she went to sleep at 5 p.m. so that she’d be awake and alert at midnight to receive the anticipated call from Russia to Phoenix that never came.

-“This was such a big moment because this would have been the first time where I truly could tell if she’s okay,” Cherelle Griner said.
+“This was such a big moment because this would have been the first time where I truly could tell if she’s OK,” Cherelle Griner said, describing it as a “life-or-death” opportunity to discern how her wife was actually holding up.
 “This would have been the first time for me to actually just hear her in real time and to truly know if she’s okay or to know if she’s seconds away from not being in existence anymore.”

 Feinberg reported from New York.
 Associated Press writer Matthew Lee in Washington contributed to this report.